cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 As you might already have guessed, the change of the correction can be demonstrated best with control plots of p<sub>T</sub> and &eta; of the muon.

 ### Z boson p<sub>T</sub> correction

+The last type of correction which we will examine is a modelling correction, which is in contrast to the pileup reweighting process specific, such that it has to be applied only to Drell-Yan events - the Z boson p<sub>T</sub> correction.
+The reason for this correction is the fact, that the used simulated samples correspond to leading order (LO) precision in QCD for Drell-Yan events, for which the Z boson p<sub>T</sub> is not well described if compared to the corresponding data distribution.

+The correction scale factors are measured for a pure Z&rarr;&mu;&mu selection, were the true Z boson p<sub>T</sub> is expected to corrrespond to the p<sub>T</sub>
+of the &mu;&mu; pair.
+These weights are computed such that they change the distribution of reconstructed p<sub>T</sub>(Z) in simulation to the one in data, preserving the overal normalization of the considered simulated events.

+The weights, which are already provided in [Zpt_weights_2018.root](../../PicoProducer/data/zpt/Zpt_weights_2018.root) are then applied to generator truth information on the Z boson p<sub>T</sub>.
+In that way, the correction can be applied to Z&rarr;&tau;&tau; events, where the Z boson p<sub>T</sub> can not be reconstructed precisely due to neutrinos involved in &tau; decays.

+To obtain the information on particles at the level of the Monte-Carlo generator, you would need to loop through the list of generator particles
+[`GenPart`](https://cms-nanoaod-integration.web.cern.ch/integration/master-106X/mc102X_doc.html#GenPart) and select the Z boson according to its
+[`pdgId`](https://pdg.lbl.gov/2020/reviews/rpp2020-rev-monte-carlo-numbering.pdf).
+There will be several instantiations of the Z boson with a different status, which is a detail of the [Pythia 8.2](http://home.thep.lu.se/~torbjorn/pythia82html/Welcome.html) event generator.
+You should choose `GenPart_status == 62` which corresponds to the generator truth Z boson after proper treatment of beam remnant particles, contributing to the underlying event of a collision.

+The weight from the histogram in [Zpt_weights_2018.root](../../PicoProducer/data/zpt/Zpt_weights_2018.root), extracted by using generator Z boson p<sub>T</sub>, should only be computed for and applied to the simulated events of the Drell-Yan process, which can be managed by an option keyword argument `zpt` introduced in
+[samples_mutau_2018_preselected.py](../../PicoProducer/samples/CMSDAS2020/samples_mutau_2018_preselected.py#L8-L12).
+You can access this keyword argument in a similar way as the sample type `dtype` in [ModuleMuTau.py](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L25).

+After having introduced a sample specific weight `zptWeight` to your Drell-Yan n-tuple, you can add it with the `extraweight` key into the dictionary of the Drell-Yan process in [plots_and_histograms_CMSDAS2020.py](https://github.com/ArturAkh/TauFW/blob/master/Plotter/plots_and_histograms_CMSDAS2020.py#L37-L38), as already done for `nevts`.
+An example, how this can be done, is given in [samples.py](https://github.com/ArturAkh/TauFW/blob/master/Plotter/config/samples.py#L19-L24).

+To demonstrate the change introduced by this correction, you can have a look at the control plots of the visible Z boson p<sub>T</sub>, computed from the p<sub>T</sub>
+of the &mu;&tau;<sub>h</sub> pair, and the best reconstructed estimate for the Z boson p<sub>T</sub>, corresponding to the vector sum of &mu;&tau;<sub>h</sub>
+pair p<sub>T</sub> and the MET vector.

+### Group task - implement the event-by-event corrections

+Those of you, who would like to take care of the corrections discussed in the previous subsections, please implement the required procedures, and document the impact of each correction step by step in form of control plots.
+For the presentation, please explain the purpose of each correction, if needed, by making use of sketches and plots of provided correction factors.